azalk/GoChest/README.md

 estimates <- find_changepoints(sequence, 0.03, 2L)
 ```

 Now `estimates` will now be a Multi-element vector containing a list of changepoints at least `0.03 * length(sequence)` apart in increasing order.
-The list can be emtpy.
+The list can be empty.

 If you do not know the number of generating processes you can call the `list_estimator` instead like following